teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 ### Design overview: timestamps and validity.

-For future-proofing, SNIPs and ENDIVEs have separate time ranges indicating their validities.
+For future-proofing, SNIPs and ENDIVEs have separate time ranges indicating when they are valid.
 Unlike with current designs, these validity ranges should take clock skew into account, and should not require clients or relays to deliberately add extra tolerance to their processing.
 (For example, instead of saying that a document is "fresh"